 Hence, the Flemish citizens rate the severity of the coronavirus very high.
 However, not everyone is concerned about themselves or family and friends being affected by COVID-19.
-On April 7, 18% of respondents believed that the risk of themselves, their family or their friends being infected was rather low or very low.
-On April 28, 30% estimated the risk to be rather low to very low that they or someone in their immediate environment will be infected.
-Quarantine has indeed reduced that risk.
+On April 7, 18% of respondents believed that the risk of themselves, their family or their friends being infected was rather low to very low.
+On April 28, 30% estimated the risk to be rather low to very low that they or someone in their immediate environment would be infected.
+In the third wave on May 26, 38% deemed the risk rather low to very low.
+Quarantine and other measures have indeed reduced that risk.

 People seem to make a good analysis of their risk profile and also take into account their personal context.
 Health workers estimate the risk of themselves or family or friends being infected to be considerably higher.
-People who live in the Province of Limburg, the province with the most infections, also estimate the risk of infection to be significantly higher.
-Remarkably, participants under the age of 25 consider the risk to be significantly lower.
+People who live in the province of Limburg, the province in which the most infections were observed, also estimate the risk of infection to be significantly higher.
+Furthermore, participants under the age of 25 consider the risk to be significantly lower.

-TRUST IN GOVERNMENT AND EXPERTS 2
+2 TRUST IN GOVERNMENT AND EXPERTS

-In the survey, we asked people about their trust in the governments and the scientific experts to tackle the coronavirus crisis in a good way.
-We break down the responses according to the different government levels in Belgium, as shown in figure 1.
+In the surveys, we asked people about their trust in the governments and the scientific experts which advise the governments to tackle the coronavirus crisis in a good way.
+We present the responses according to the different government levels in Belgium, as shown in figure 1.